 The universal language of flowers crosses any cultural boundaries, interpretations or meanings.
-The feng shui use of flowers as a symbol is based on the same universal feeling that flowers evoke in all humans -- a feeling of beauty, grace, and a delicate, alive sensuality.
+The feng shui use of flowers as a symbol is based on the same universal feeling that flowers evoke in all humans—a feeling of beauty, grace and delicate, alive sensuality.

-In addition to the energy of beauty and grace, flowers also bring good luck, numerous blessings, and quality of Chi to any home.
-In feng shui, attention is often paid to colors, numbers, as well as the symbolism of specific flowers.
+In addition to the energy of beauty and grace, flowers also bring good luck, numerous blessings and quality of chi to any home.
+In feng shui, attention is often paid to colors and numbers as well as the symbolism of specific flowers.

-Below are descriptions of the most popular flower symbols as used in feng shui applications:
+The descriptions of the most popular flower symbols as used in feng shui applications are as follows.

-- Orchid.
-This beautiful flower is long considered a classical feng shui symbol of fertility.
-As the orchid brings the energy of an untainted natural symmetry, it has also become a symbol of a quest for perfection in any areas of one's life.
-Abundance, perfection, spiritual growth, beauty and purity -- with such powerful universal symbolism attached to it, no wonder orchids have become a very popular house plant in the West!
+- Orchid: This beautiful flower is long considered a classical feng shui symbol of fertility.
+As the orchid brings the energy of an untainted natural symmetry, it has also become a symbol of a quest for perfection in many areas of one's life.
+Abundance, perfection, spiritual growth, beauty, and purity—with such powerful universal symbolism attached to it, no wonder orchids have become a very popular house plant in the West!

 - Narcissus: In Chinese culture, the structured energy of the narcissus flower is believed to bestow the flowering of one's career, talents, and abilities.
 It is often used as a feng shui career cure, believed to help one receive proper rewards for his or her hard work.
 White color narcissus is used more often in feng shui career applications versus the yellow one.